comissmissy/getting_cleaning_data_coursera/CodeBook.md

 ## Transformations and Work Performed
 The following steps were performed to prepare a tidy data set that can be used for later analysis:
 1. Read in the training and test data sets.
 Merge to create one data set.
-2.
+2. Read in and index the activity names data set.
+Apply descriptive activity names to name the activities in the data set.
-3.
+3. Read in features data set.
+Appropriately label the data set with descriptive variable names from the features data set.
-4.
+4. Extract only the measurements on the mean and standard deviation for each measurement.
-5. The tidy data set was output to a delimited TXT file.
+5. Create an independent tidy data set with the average of each variable for each activity and each subject.
+Write the tidy data set output to a delimited TXT file.